CloudPack Manager \ Marketplace

-- CPM is a separate application that has bi-directional integration with BaseHead and is designed to work in the background so as not to affect your workflow
+- CPM is a separate application but integrated tightly with BaseHead and is designed to work in the background so as not to affect your workflow

 - Browse and purchase commercial SFX packs without having to open a web browser or click through multiple pages